nanoporetech/medaka/docs/walkthrough.rst

 The ultimate aim of the consensus network is to predict the truth sequence from the alignment of basecalls to the draft.
-This requires understanding how the basecalls may align to the draft and how the draft much be edited to obtain the truth.
+This requires understanding how the basecalls may align to the draft and how the draft must be edited to obtain the truth.
 The draft acts as a common frame-of-reference between the basecalls and the truth.